CypherGuy/Noodles-wrapper/README.md

 Endpoints:
 -------------
-You can get a complete list [here](https://www.frenchnoodles.xyz/api/endpoints), but for now, the following are valid endpoints for this wrapper, with their inputs:
+You can get a complete list [here](https://www.frenchnoodles.xyz/api/endpoints), but for now, the following are valid endpoints for this wrapper, with their inputs in order:

 * worthless (text)
 * drake (Top text, bottom text)